What is digital PR?

 Through these historic campaigns, Bernays was able to influence millions of people across several different countries and establish the foundation of public relations.

-Traditional PR revolves around the relationships between publicists and journalists.
+Traditional PR revolves around the relationships between publicists and online journalists.

 When traditional PR strategies first came around, publicists would have to put in a lot of work to network with journalists over the phone or through business dinners.

 They put forth this effort in the hopes of getting their clients featured in newspapers or print publications.